 If you don’t say your thermostat’s name when giving a command, Alexa will ask you to say the name of the thermostat that you want to control.

 In rare cases, you may have two thermostats with the same location name, such as 'Hallway', as well as a custom label like 'Downstairs'.
 If your thermostat has a custom label, you’ll need to say, 'Alexa, set the Hallway Downstairs to ___ degrees.'

 Important: Unless the word 'thermostat' is part of your thermostat’s name, don’t say it when speaking to Alexa.
 Only use the exact location name that you see in the Nest app when speaking your command.
 For instance, if your thermostat is named 'Hallway', saying 'Alexa, change the Hallway to ___ degrees' will work, but 'Alexa, change the Hallway thermostat to ___ degrees' will not.

-Ask about the room's temperature or thermostat's room temperature
+Ask about the room's temperature